oschweitzer/learning-resources/angular_lesson.md

 By default, when you have an Angular application with routing, if you visit a page, all the other routes/modules/components are also loaded even if you are not using these elements on the current page you are visiting.
 The idea behind **lazy loading** is to load only what is necessary.

-It very useful to improve the application performances and of course it will shrink the scripts size and therefore allow slow internet connection to access your site.
+It is very useful to improve the application performances and of course it will shrink the scripts size and therefore allow slow internet connection to access your site.

 In order to implement lazy loading on your routes, you will have to add the `loadChildren` property for routes where we want lazy loading.